Venture Creation: The 4th Leg of the Corporate Strategy Stool

 "The buy, build, partner decision is not one-size-fits-all," veteran product manager Warren Smith recently wrote for the Bootcamp blog on Medium.
 "It’s a nuanced process that demands a deep understanding of market dynamics, internal strengths, and potential risks."

-And when none of these three options are right for your corporation, it's worth exploring the aforementioned "fourth leg" of the corporate strategy stool: net-new venture creation.
+And when none of these three options are right for your corporation, it's worth exploring the "fourth leg" of the corporate strategy stool: net-new venture creation.

 This is where venture studios, which scale startup development, can help:

-Unlike traditional accelerators or incubators, venture studios are very hands-on, involving themselves deeply in the startup's operational, strategic, and financial aspects and working side by side with corporate partners and eventually onboarded founding teams to advantage their startups well before launch and make them enticing to outside VC firms.
+Studios involve themselves deeply in the startup's operational, strategic, and financial aspects and working side by side with corporate partners and eventually onboarded founding teams to advantage their startups well before launch and make them enticing to outside venture capital firms.

 The success stories emerging from High Alpha Innovation's portfolio illustrate the tangible benefits of infusing the "create" dimension into corporate strategy.